Skip to main content

 volumeSize: 20Gi

-2. Run the helm upgrade --wait <chart release name> . command.
-In this example, plundering-alpaca is the chart release name:
+2. Run the upgrade command.
+Replace <chart_release_name> with your chart release name:

-helm upgrade --wait plundering-alpaca .
+helm upgrade --wait <chart release name> .

 note